Orlando-Codecamp/orlandocodecamp.github.io/volunteers.md

 ## Details Coming Soon

-We're currently finalizing our volunteer roles and schedules for the 2025 event.
-More detailed information will be posted here in the next couple of days.
+We're currently finalizing our volunteer roles and schedules for the 2026 event.
+More detailed information will be posted here in the coming weeks.

 ## Previous Volunteer Activities